 Becky Price, LCSW

-Becky attended and graduated from Lewis & Clark College in Portland, Oregon in 2008, where she majored in Psychology.
+Becky attended and graduated from Lewis & Clark College in Portland, Oregon where she majored in Psychology.
 Becky then returned to her hometown of Chicago, Illinois to join her family’s manufacturing business.
 She spent four years doing Human Resources and Product Development until she realized that car mats were not, in fact, her passion and that she was destined for a different path.

 In reflecting on a new path, Becky decided that working with people is what really brings her great meaning.
 Thus, she ended up at the University of Denver’s Graduate School of Social Work, where she focused on the clinical track with a concentration in marriage and family therapy.